jaypbazar/Multi-language_Lexical_Analyzer/README.md

 - Parañal, Mary Rachel L.
 ---
 ## Introduction
-This Multi-language Lexical Analyzer is a software tool developed to perform lexical analysis on source code written in *C, Java, or Python*.
+<p>This Multi-language Lexical Analyzer is a software tool developed to perform lexical analysis on source code written in *C, Java, or Python*.
 Lexical analysis, the first phase of a compiler, involves breaking down source code into a sequence of tokens such as keywords, identifiers, literals, operators, and symbols.
 ---
 ## Features